 1. Trauma From Childhood Is Bleeding Into Adult Relationship Fears

-How we experience love and other major things in our childhood sets the tone for how we receive love later on in our lives.
-Any kind of trauma, no matter how big or how small, can make it much harder for us to accept love and experience a real connection from even the most loving of partners and we may not always be aware that these kinds of problems are taking place within us when we start engaging with others on an emotional and intimate level, seeking a long-term relationship.
+How we experience love and other feelings in our childhood sets the tone for how we receive love later on in our lives.
+Any kind of trauma, no matter how big or how small, can make it extremely difficult for us to accept love and experience a real connection from even the most loving of partners.
+We may not always be aware that these kinds of problems are taking place within us when we start engaging with others on an emotional and intimate level, seeking a long-term relationship.

-Some common childhood traumas that will often affect an individual’s ability to love include being abandoned by one or more parents at any age, witnessing domestic violence (which is a childhood trauma that can also lead to unhealthy relationships down the road), being the target of abuse by one or more parents, being neglected by a parent or not feeling that strong feeling of attachment that one should at a young age (which can lead to attachment issues in relationships later on in life), or having a parent that engaged in negative relationship habits and specific behaviors that made an impression.
+Some common childhood traumas that often affect an individual’s ability to love include being abandoned by one or more parents at any age, leading to abandonment issues, witnessing domestic violence (which is a childhood trauma that can also lead to unhealthy relationships down the road), being the target of abuse by one or more parents, being neglected by a parent, not feeling that strong feeling of attachment that one should at a young age (which can lead to attachment issues in relationships later on in life), or having a parent that engaged in negative relationship habits or specific behaviors that made an impression.
 Having a parents with personality disorders can also create psychological blocks, making real love with a partner more elusive.

-Through successfully identifying these traumas and working through them, people will be able to start learning how to maintain healthy relationships and accept affection from others without feeling guarded or worried about what the outcome might be.
+Through successfully identifying these traumas and working through them, people can start learning how to maintain healthy relationships and accept affection from others without feeling guarded or worried about what the outcome might be.

 2. One Partner Doesn’t Want To Feel Obligated To Return Affection

-We often think that reasons for lacking love are rooted in fear, but some problems affecting an ability to experience love may simply be rooted in not wanting to necessarily be trapped by the expectations that come with love.
+We often think that reasons for lacking love are rooted in fear, but some problems affecting an ability to experience love may simply be rooted in not wanting to necessarily be trapped by the expectations that come with love and healthy relationships.
 Some people may not want to love someone back because they don’t want to feel obligated to return the same level of affection that their partner is giving them.
 Whether it be in the form of gifts, events, or other forms of giving, some partners may not always have the capacity to reciprocate these signs of affection that are central to great relationships for most people.

 If they had someone in the past that made it clear that they were not able to reciprocate certain behaviors and were very mad about it, the person who is unable to love can feel that they will encounter this again and will withhold their love so as to avoid this happening again in another relationship.
-This may not be a common issue to come across but it is the case for a few people who find loving others to be difficult.
+Negative expectations from past relationships may not be as common an issue for blocking falling in love again, but it is the case for some people who find themselves unable to love a new partner.

 3. One Partner Is Worried That They Will Lose Themselves In The Relationship

 Before we enter a relationship, we are completely and utterly ourselves.
 We dictate how we live our lives, who we are friends with and when to spend time with them.
 We do what we want when we want without fear of anyone else’s expectations.
 In short, we feel free.
-When we enter a serious relationship, on the other hand, we start to form an identity with another person and while there is still our identity in the mix that is maintained on the side, there is somewhat less freedom than their initially was and not everyone is able to handle this part of a loving relationship without being absorbed by the relationship.
+When we enter a serious relationship, on the other hand, we start to form an identity with another person, and while there is still our identity in the mix that is maintained on the side, there is somewhat less freedom than there initially was in our past.
+Not everyone is able to handle this part of a loving relationship without being absorbed by the expectations of their partner.

 Some people will have this overwhelming fear that they will not be able to live their own lives or be themselves within a relationship with another person.
-Whether or not this is justified by the current strength and health of the relationship, this fear can lead a person to keep their partner at arm’s length so as to keep themselves from falling too deep and potentially losing who they are in the process.
+Whether or not this is justified by the current strength and health of the relationship, this fear can lead a person to keep their partner at arm’s length so as to keep themselves from falling in love too deep and potentially losing who they are in the process.
 It is important to know whether or not this is truly a justifiable fear or not before taking any action.
 For example, if your partner gives you plenty of space but you are worried about being smothered, this can be an issue on your own end, perhaps related to attachment issues you still need to explore.
-However, if your partner is overly attached, controlling, or has their own abandonment issues, this fear may be justified and you may need additional help to deal with your or the other person’s psychological issue to find the happiness and true love you seek.
+However, if your partner is overly attached, controlling, or has their own abandonment issues, this fear may be justified.
+In that case, you may need professional help to deal with your or the other person’s psychological issue to find the happiness and true love you seek.

 4. Fear Of Being Taken Advantage Of By Someone Else

 Trust is the foundation of every loving relationship.
-You need to be able to trust that your partner will not try to hurt you or do anything to sabotage the relationship and the trust goes both ways.
-Trust, however, can be hard to earn and accept as you or your partner may have been in a major relationship in the past in which they gave their full trust to someone else, only to have their heart broken in the process.
-(This lack of trust may also come from relationships early in their life that did not provide stability, leading to feelings of low self-esteem or low self-worth.)
+You need to be able to trust that your partner will not try to hurt you or do anything to sabotage the relationship, and the trust goes both ways.
+Trust, however, can be hard to earn and accept as you or your partner may have been in a major relationship with the wrong person in the past where they gave their full trust to someone else, only to have their heart broken in the process.
+(This lack of trust may also come from relationships early in their life with parents who did not provide stability, leading to feelings of low self-esteem or low self-worth.)

-In order to cope with these problems and to prevent them from happening again, people will close themselves off and keep their guard up against any potential intruders so that they are not taken advantage of and hurt again or don’t connect with the wrong type of partner in the future.
+In order to cope with these problems and to prevent them from happening again, people will close themselves off and keep their guard up against any potential breach of affection, so they are not taken advantage of and hurt again or don’t connect with the wrong type of partner in the future.
 Although this will keep you protected, it also prevents you from experiencing the joys of love that life has to offer and a happy life with the perfect partner.
 This type of relationship problem can get in the way, making it hard or impossible to fall in love and have a satisfying relationship with a new partner.
-The fear of pain is normal but it must be overcome in order to lead a healthy and happy life, heal a broken heart, and feel that you deserve love and emotional support from a particular person.
+The fear of pain is normal, but overcoming it is essential in order to lead a healthy and happy life, heal a broken heart, and feel that you deserve love and emotional support from a particular person.

 5. You Or Your Partner Don’t Feel The Need To Engage In Long-Term Relationships

 As a society, we have certain expectations for ourselves and for others.
 Among these expectations is the one that we all need to meet someone, fall in love, and settle down.
-Because of this, we may feel like we are doing something wrong or are guilty when we aren’t meeting these expectations or simply have no desire to.
+Because of this, we may feel too much pressure and like we are doing something wrong or are guilty when we aren’t meeting these expectations or simply have no desire for falling in love.
 This may make us ask ourselves, “Why can’t I feel the love?” rather than, “Do I want to love at this point in time?”

-The truth is that this is your life and that certain societal expectations are not designed to be met if they do not fall in line with your own desires.
-An inability to love someone else may not stem from trauma or from a desire to avoid it but may instead come from a lack of wanting to fall in love and have a loving relationship with someone else.
+The truth is, this is your life, and that certain societal expectations are not designed to be met if they do not fall in line with your own desires.
+An inability to love someone else may not stem from trauma or from a desire to avoid it but might instead come from a lack of wanting to fall in love and have a loving relationship with someone else.
 If love is not in your cards and you are simply looking to connect with others and have short-term relationships, there is nothing wrong with this.
 Not everyone is destined to find the perfect person and stay with them forever.
 If this example fits your situation, the best option might be to talk about it with people you are dating, so you don’t create unrealistic expectations or the wrong idea for the other person.

 6. The Pressure Or Expectations Of A Relationship Are Too High

-It can be hard to fall in love with someone else if you are worried about the mechanics of a relationship and the effort that goes into it rather than focusing on the raw connection that happens between you and someone else.
-For some people, dating and other traditional courting tactics can be too much pressure and they may avoid love altogether so that they don’t have to go through these dates and meetings each time.
+It can be hard to fall in love with someone else if you are worried about the mechanics of a relationship and the effort that goes into it, rather than focusing on the raw connection and feelings of desire that happen between you and someone else.
+For some people, dating and other traditional courting tactics can be too much pressure, and they may avoid love altogether so that they don’t have to go through wondering why they are not falling in love.

-If dating simply isn’t for you and you can’t seem to go around the overwhelm, you can find solutions such as making dates more casual or trying to make friends before you move into a relationship with someone.
+If dating simply isn’t for you and you can’t seem to get past feeling overwhelmed by it, you can find solutions such as making dates more casual or trying to make friends before you move into a relationship with someone.
 This can help ease some of the pressure so that you don’t miss out on opportunities to intimately connect with other people, without worrying about falling in love and starting a serious relationship.

 7. Low Self-Worth And Low Self-Esteem Blocking Out Positive Aspects Of A Relationship

-On the other end of the spectrum, we have individuals who have low self-worth but will rely on their partners to provide them their happiness and reassure them of their worth, becoming dependent on and attached to their partner as the relationship develops over time.
-Regardless of which traits you or your partner display and the course that it sets the relationship on, this issue requires help so as to prevent it from becoming a problem in future relationships as well as everyday life.
+On the other end of the spectrum, we have individuals who have low self-worth but will rely on their partners to provide them with happiness and reassure them of their worth, becoming dependent on and attached to their partner as the relationship develops over time.
+Regardless of which traits you or your partner display and the course that it sets the relationship on, problems with self-esteem requires help to prevent it from becoming a problem in future relationships as well as everyday life.

 Men who can’t love and women who can’t love share similar traits when it comes to the reasoning behind the inability to love someone else.
 Hopefully, these 7 reasons listed above will give you more insight into why you are unable to love someone or why your current partner seems unable to love you.

-Although this information can be helpful to know, you may be wondering, how do I go about fixing some of the issues that are holding me back from loving another?
-If you are seeking out help to break down the barricades in your relationships, one great resource to turn to is BetterHelp.
-BetterHelp is an online counseling platform that takes the complications out of traditional therapy while still providing you with a way to talk with certified counselors who can provide you with the help that you need.
+If you are seeking out help to break down the barricades in your relationships, one great resource to turn to besides family or loved ones is BetterHelp, an online counseling platform that takes the complications out of traditional therapy while still providing you with a way to talk with certified counselors who can provide you with the help that you need.
 There are many different types of therapy dependent on your situation, both for children and adults.
 Our thoughts aren't always a fact.
 This world can get tricky sometimes, but there is help out there.
 A lot of times everything happens for a reason, but it's important to you bring attention to the things that are weighting you down.
 If you believe that this can be helpful for your current situation, simply click on the link above to get started today.
 It might be useful to seek therapy services if you have a history of depression in the family.